dkimitsa/dkimitsa.github.io/_posts/2025-04-05-altpods-update.md

 AltPods were updated to v1.48.0-SNAPSHOT to sync with recent releases.

 Not many changes this month.
-Pay attention to `Google Mobile Ads` -- there is a lot of API changes.

 ### Updated pods (ones with API changed)